Still Got Time

-"Still Got Time" is a song by English singer and songwriter Zayn featuring Canadian rapper and singer PartyNextDoor.
+"Still Got Time" is a song by English singer Zayn featuring Canadian singer PartyNextDoor.
 It was released on 24 March 2017 by RCA Records, and it appears on the Japanese edition and the 2020 digital re-release of Zayn's second studio album Icarus Falls (2018).
 The song was announced on social media.
-Zayn reportedly wrote this song for his sister, Waliyah.
+Zayn reportedly wrote this song for his sister, Waliyha.

 Composition

 The song, produced by Murda Beatz and Frank Dukes, has been described by The Fader as "dancehall-inspired pop music with slow, tropical beat" and by Entertainment.ie as "a smooth, finger-clicking slice of AutoTuned r'n'b."

 Critical reception

 Writing for Billboard, Taylor Weather said: "[Malik's] latest song is a hopeful (and seriously catchy) anthem for the girls who aren't quite as lucky as Hadid."
 He also noted its "groovy electronic, guitar-plucked beat" Quinn Moreland, assistant editor at Pitchfork compared "Still Got Time" to Drake's "Passionfruit" due to its 'tropical-house inspired production'.
 She also commented that Zayn 'even sounds like he's having a good time.'
 Jordan Sargent from SPIN also praised the singer's vocals, commenting that while "purring over a typically great, abstract guitar loop, Zayn sounded relaxed and at ease trying to convince a girl that she's too young to be worried about love".